WeTechHK/Universal-BCOS-DOC/source/advance/gas.md

 # Transaction fees

-Gas is essential to the Ethereum network.
+Gas is essential to the Universal BCOS network.
 It is the fuel that allows it to operate, in the same way that a car needs gasoline to run.

 ## Prerequisites